School Science Lessons

 Before starting the experiment, make sure the laboratory is well ventilated.

-In one test-tube place a finger width of a mixture of sodium chloride (salt) and sodium hydrogen sulfate, and in another a finger width of a mixture of ammonium chloride and calcium hydroxide.
+In one test-tube place a finger width of a mixture of sodium chloride and sodium hydrogen sulfate.

-Heat both tubes at the same time, as in the diagram.
+Heat both test-tubes at the same time.

 Hold the mouths of the test-tubes together so that the two colourless gases can combine.